 1. Identify persons with HIV who remain undiagnosed and link them to health care.

-2. Link and retain persons diagnosed with HIV to health care and get them on anti-HIV therapy to maximize HIV virus suppression so they remain healthy and prevent further transmission.
+2. Link and retain persons diagnosed with HIV to health care and provide anti-HIV therapy to maximize HIV viral suppression, maintain good health, and prevent further transmission.

-3. Facilitate access to Pre-Exposure Prophylaxis (PrEP) and non-occupational post-exposure prophylaxis (nPEP) for high-risk persons to keep them HIV-negative.
+3. Facilitate access to Pre-Exposure Prophylaxis (PrEP) and non-occupational post-exposure prophylaxis (nPEP) for vulnerable persons to keep them HIV-negative.